Teachers lament 'chaotic' virus rules in German schools - WTMJ

 BERLIN (AP) — Under pressure to ease Germany’s virus restrictions, officials last month agreed to gradually reopen schools.
 Confirmed COVID-19 cases started climbing again, leading some states to backtrack while others pressed on and insisted that in-class teaching must be the rule.

-Caught in the middle are students, parents and teachers such as Michael Gromotka, whose plans to teach art to his year 7-9 students were upended last week when the state of Berlin nixed their return to school after months of remote learning.
+Caught in the middle are students, parents and teachers such as Michael Gromotka, whose plans to teach art to his year 7 to 9 students were upended last week when the state of Berlin nixed their return to school after months of remote learning.

 “It was all very chaotic,” Gromotka said.
 “We got less than a week’s notice.”